Sino-Korean vocabulary: Usage

-Sino-Korean words constitute about 60 percent of South Korean vocabulary, the remainder being native Korean words and loanwords from other languages, such as Japanese and English to a lesser extent.
+Sino-Korean words constitute a large portion of South Korean vocabulary, the remainder being native Korean words and loanwords from other languages, such as Japanese and English to a lesser extent.
 Sino-Korean words are typically used in formal or literary contexts, and to express abstract or complex ideas.

 All Korean surnames and most Korean given names are Sino-Korean.
 Additionally, Korean numerals can be expressed with Sino-Korean and native Korean words, though each set of numerals has different purposes.

 Sino-Korean words may be written either in the Korean alphabet, known as Hangul, or in Chinese characters, known as Hanja.

 Examples

 Words borrowed from Chinese

 Sino-Korean words borrowed directly from Chinese come mainly from Chinese classics, literature, and colloquial Chinese.

 Words created in Korea using Chinese characters

 These words below were created in Korea using Chinese characters.
 They are not used in China, Japan, nor Vietnam.